<img alt="" src="https://secure.wire0poor.com/215720.png" style="display:none;">

 Put yourself in the shoes of the consumer.
 When you see a business that has a flawless 5.0 rating, you might think to yourself, "that's too good to be true, they must be cooking the books."
 The point being, nobody is perfect and it's ok to have a good but not perfect score.

 This isn’t to say that you should actively work to avoid 5-star reviews.
-Providing the best possible services and solutions to every customer should always be a top priority.
-But naturally, as your consumer base grows and the amount of reviews you receive increases, you’ll get a handful of neutral or negative reviews along the way.
+Providing the best possible services and solutions to every customer should always be a top priority when working to repair your reputation on the internet.
+But naturally, as your consumer base grows and the number of reviews you receive increases, you’ll get a handful of neutral or negative reviews along the way.
 Handling the responses politely and professionally will provide a good example of your customer service in adverse situations - which segues to our next topic.

 How Do You Manage Review Responses?